 - folic acid deficiency

-- certain medications, such as corticosteroids, some antibiotics, antifungals
+- certain medications, such as corticosteroids, some antibiotics, and antifungals

 - an overdose of acetaminophen